4 Stages. 389km, 11,212km ascent

 This stage is all killer, no filler – three A-list climbs, and the rest is pretty much all downhill.

-A short descent takes us into the pretty Alpine town of Valloire, where we begin our longest climb of the day: the mighty Galibier.
+From your start point, a short descent takes us into the pretty Alpine town of Valloire, where we begin our longest climb of the day: the mighty Galibier.
 Over the next 17km we gain more than a kilometre in elevation, and see the landscape change around us, gradually moving from lush green meadows to bare rock as the road winds its way across dramatic crags and scree slopes.
 The gradient ramps up above 8% as we pass 2,000m elevation, so we’ll be breathless with exertion as well as wonder when we finally reach the storied col, the highest point of the Tour of Tours, and gaze in admiration at the peaks stretching away on either side.

 There’s plenty of time to recover on the descent that follows: almost 50km where we successively slalom through the Galibier’s southbound switchbacks, soar downhill towards the blue waters of Lac du Chambon, and then pedal gently along the pan-flat Romanche valley, re-engaging our leg muscles for what’s to come.